Use of Non-Pharmaceutical Grade Drugs

 NOTE: For new investigational drugs the grade and formulation is not optional, but the investigator and IACUC can verify health and safety issues described below.

-Non-pharmaceutical-grade Compounds can only be used in research activities utilizing animals if reviewed and approved by the IACUC.
+Non-pharmaceutical-grade compounds can only be used in research activities utilizing animals if reviewed and approved by the IACUC.
 This includes all compounds administered to animals including drugs and their components (including diluents).
 One of the following circumstances should be be met for consideration by the IACUC:

 • The research activity requires the use of non-pharmaceutical-grade compounds for reason of scientific necessity.
 For urethane and tribromoethanol use in mice and rats, a scientific justification and a description of why pharmaceutical grade alternatives (e.g. ketamine/xylazine, isoflurane, etc.) cannot be used in a given animal model is required by the IACUC.